 o Missing sidewalks along Glyndon Lane limit pedestrian and cyclist safety.

-o No clear bike parking or infrastructure despite proximity to bike trails.
+o No clear bike parking or infrastructure despite proximity to bike trails.5.
+Building Access and Ownership

 o Rear-only access for upper-floor units reduces street engagement.